aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

     --s3-bucket [ap_southeast_bucket_name_you_created_above]

 If all went well, you should get a success message and instructions to deploy your new template.

-*NOTE: You will need to add '--capabilities CAPABILITY_IAM' to the command in order to deploy*
+Follow those instructions.  *NOTE: You will need to add '--capabilities CAPABILITY_IAM' to the* *command in order to successfully deploy*

 ## 3. Deploy a stack of resources